openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 The two decorators \@LocalStorageProp and \@LocalStorageLink can work together to obtain the state variable stored in a LocalStorage instance in the UI component.

-This example uses \@LocalStorageLink to show how to:
+This example uses \@LocalStorageLink to implement the following:

 - Use the **build** function to create a LocalStorage instance named **storage**.